Adam Searle

-Adam Searle is an Australian politician.
-He has been a Labor Party member of the New South Wales Legislative Council since May 2011.
+Adam Searle (born 29 April 1969) is an Australian barrister and Labor Party politician.
+He was a member of the New South Wales Legislative Council from May 2011 until March 2023.
 He was the Leader of the Opposition in the Legislative Council of New South Wales between April 2015 and June 2021.
-He is the opposition spokesman and Shadow Minister for Industry, Resources & Energy and Shadow Minister for Industrial Relations.
+He was the opposition spokesman and Shadow Minister for Industry, Resources & Energy and Shadow Minister for Industrial Relations.

 Early life

 Searle was born in Sydney and raised on the far north coast of NSW.
 He returned to Sydney to complete school and attended Sydney University.

 Career

 Searle joined the Australian Labor Party in 1985 and has been an active member since, holding various positions at branch and electorate council levels.
 He has frequently been a delegate to the NSW Annual Conference and in 2004 was a delegate to the National Conference.

 He served on Blue Mountains City Council from September 1999 and was Mayor from September 2008 until September 2010.
 In the 2001 federal election, Searle unsuccessfully contested the federal electorate of Macquarie.

-Searle worked for NSW Labor in opposition from 1994-1995 and as Chief of Staff to NSW Attorney General and Minister for Industrial Relations, Jeff Shaw, from 1995 to 2000.
+Searle worked for NSW Labor in opposition from 1994 to 1995 and as Chief of Staff to NSW Attorney General and Minister for Industrial Relations, Jeff Shaw, from 1995 to 2000.
 Adam worked on the Industrial Relations Act 1996, which was used as a model by other State Labor governments.
 He was also involved in significant law reform across a range of areas such as anti-discrimination, occupational health and safety and special laws for those suffering asbestos and related illnesses to ensure they receive quick and fair trials.

 In 2000, Searle commenced practicing law as a barrister in the areas of employment and industrial law and has been involved in a number of leading cases, including the pay equity case for childcare workers.
 He is still a member of the NSW Bar Association.

 He was one of the expert panel of lawyers appointed by the NSW Government to examine the law relating to workplace deaths, which led to the enactment of legislation dealing specifically with workplace fatalities in 2005.